zx80/flask-simple-auth/README.md

 Change passlib bcrypt version to be compatible with Apache httpd.
 Allow disabling password checking.
 Rename `FSA_TOKEN_HASH` as `FSA_TOKEN_ALGO`.
+Disable tokens by setting their type to `None`.

 ### 1.9.0